Study Abroad program has created cultural connection, learning opportunities for 25 years

 The study abroad program is a partnership between Wheaton and Royal Thimphu College (the first private institution of higher learning there) that provides a rare opportunity for learning and cultural exchange in a country to which few have access.

 President Michaele Whelan initiated the library exhibition in collaboration with Center for Global Education Dean Gretchen Young, Library Services Dean Megan Brooks, and Beard and Weil Galleries Director Elizabeth Hoy.
-Isabel Mayers ’24, Shuchang Gu ’23, Emmanual Leal ’23 and Chogyal Norbu ’23 also worked on the project.
+Isabel Mayers ’24, Shuchang Gu ’23, Emmanuel Leal ’23 and Chogyal Norbu ’23 also worked on the project.

 “Besides the important topic covered in the exhibition—celebrating the relationship and exchange of people, ideas and cultures of Wheaton and Bhutan—this exhibition allowed Wheaton students to apply their coursework to a real-life situation,” said Brooks.